andrasq/node-qhttp/Readme.md

 Shortcuts to `httpClient.call('GET', ...)` etc., similar to `request`.

+        client = require('qhttp/http-client');
+        client.get("http://www.google.com", function(err, res, body) {
+            console.log(body.toString())
+        })

 ### HttpClient.emulateRestifyClient( client )
 ### httpClient.emulateRestifyClient( )

 Modify the `client` HttpClient object for improved `restify` compatbility.
-New methods are added, error reporting changes, and the response message is decoded into an object.
+New methods are added, error reporting changes, the response message is decoded into an object, and the get/post etc convenience methods callbacks are called with different arguments.

 The methods added to httpClient are: